hujhax/austin-improv-wiki/Troupes/In Our Prime.md

 **In Our Prime** is an improv troupe that focuses on grounded, dramatic longforms.

 ## Summary
 In Our Prime was the brainchild of [[Performers/Paul Normandin]].
-Paul and [[Gloria Bankler]] became close friends after [[Performers/Kaci Beeler]]'s *Romance and Intimacy* Elective at [[The Hideout Theatre]] in 2011.
+Paul and [[Performers/Gloria Bankler]] became close friends after [[Performers/Kaci Beeler]]'s *Romance and Intimacy* Elective at [[The Hideout Theatre]] in 2011.
 Gloria and Paul met [[Performers/Ryan Hill]] when they all took an elective workshop at [[The Hideout Theatre]] entitled *Andy is Mean to You*, wherein Hideout Education Director [[Performers/Andy Crouch]] would give very direct feedback to students.
 Soon after, Paul approached Gloria and Ryan with his idea for a troupe that would perform extremely grounded, even dramatic, improv with very little focus on comedy.

 The troupe was briefly named *It'll Come to Us* until the name *In Our Prime* was decided on due to the older-than-average age of the cast and the primeness of their number (three).
 The trio performed a debut show at the Hideout.